joakimk/testbot/README.markdown

 Could this readme be better somehow?
 ----

-Create an [issue](http://github.com/joakimk/testbot/issues) or fork and send me a pull request!
+If there is anything missing or unclear about how to use testbot, you can create an [issue](http://github.com/joakimk/testbot/issues) or fix it yourself and send me a pull request.

 Features
 ----